From First Principles to Multi-scale Decomposition:Mutual Information as a Segregation Index

+How segregated are the districts?
 There is a positive correlation\footnote{Pearson $r$ 0.66 (fine) and 0.65 (broad demographic scale), both with p-values $\ll 10^{-16}$.} between $\bar{I}_{\tilde{s}}^{\tilde{\mathcal{X}}}$ and diversity with more variability at higher diversities (Fig.~\ref{fig:scatter_segregation_vs_diversity_broad_lads}).
-The correlation is expected -- regions without ethnic diversity cannot be segregated.
+The correlation is expected -- districts without diversity cannot be segregated.
 However, the wide range of $\bar{I}_{\tilde{s}}^{\tilde{\mathcal{X}}}$ at high diversities shows that equally diverse districts can be segregated to very different extents.
-For instance, Harrow and Luton have approximately the same diversity and population but very different spatial organisation (Fig.~\ref{fig:maps_harrow_luton}).
+For instance, Harrow and Luton have comparable diversity and population sizes but very different spatial organisation (Fig.~\ref{fig:maps_harrow_luton}).
 Both districts have large \textit{White} and \textit{Asian} populations.
-In Harrow, the population is distributed relatively uniformly across the OAs ($\bar{I}_{\textnormal{Harrow}}^{\textnormal{broad}}=0.06$), whereas Luton exhibits pronounced segregation with a \textit{White} ring surrounding an \textit{Asian} core ($\bar{I}_{\textnormal{Luton}}^{\textnormal{broad}}=0.17$). $\bar{I}_{\tilde{s}}^{\tilde{\mathcal{X}}}$ also captures a similar difference between Barnet and Leicester (Fig.~\ref{fig:maps_barnet_leicester}).
+In Harrow, these groups are distributed relatively evenly ($\bar{I}_{\textnormal{Harrow}}^{\textnormal{broad}}=0.06$), whereas Luton exhibits pronounced segregation with \textit{White} neighbourhoods surrounding an \textit{Asian} core ($\bar{I}_{\textnormal{Luton}}^{\textnormal{broad}}=0.17$).
+We also find a similar contrast between Barnet and Leicester (Fig.~\ref{fig:maps_barnet_leicester}).

-Normalising by population can alter the rankings by segregation, even for the most diverse and populous districts (Fig.~\ref{fig:scatter_rank_inf_vs_popnorm}).
-For instance, Birmingham has the highest $I_{\tilde{s}}^{\textnormal{fine}}$ but is also by far the most populous district.
-Ranking by $\bar{I}_{\tilde{s}}^{\textnormal{fine}}$ moves it down to fourth most segregated and moves Oldham up from tenth to first position (Fig.~\ref{fig:maps_birmingham_oldham}).

-Controlling for diversity when measuring within-district segregation is not straightforward.
-The maximum value of $\bar{I}_{\tilde{s}}^{\tilde{\mathcal{X}}}$ is $H(P_{\tilde{X}|\tilde{S}=\tilde{s}})$.
-However, since this value is only reached in the extreme case in which each OA only has members of a single ethnic group, normalising by it is not particularly informative.
-Null models of population distribution would provide a better baseline of how much segregation is `expected' from a population given its diversity (see Discussion).
+Controlling for diversity is not straightforward.
+The theoretical maximum of segregation occurs only in the extreme case where each spatial unit contains a single ethnic group.
+This makes normalising by the maximum not particularly informative.
+Null models of population distribution would provide a more meaningful baseline (see Discussion).